 I was shortlisted for my proposal in response to the brief of designing a living space in a small Central London 1930s apartment, for a Scandi-loving woman who wanted a space to relax and entertain at home.
 The budget for the project was £10,000, with products sourced from Amara.

-My scheme is one of a shortlist of ten, and every vote counts to select the winner.
-So if you’re reading this, I’d love it if you could click here and vote for me.
 I’ve included my observations of the scheme below, to share some more detail of my thinking for the project.

 Putting the scheme together

 The era of the space was the starting point for the scheme.
 1930’s design had embraced Modernism, architectural spaces were light and bright, while the Bauhaus movement championed the beauty of functionality.
 A good understanding of this ethos led me to look at commonalities with Scandinavian design and its balance of functionality and a homely aesthetic, with muted colours and natural materials.

 Considering how to balance this with a clear feeling of luxury, I started with a uniting colour palette.
 Grey is often the default Scandi look, but I wanted to use more feminine colours that reflect Bella’s appreciation of fashion.
 The palette mixes 30’s inspired muted golden-yellow, with a very current soft plaster pink, and a pop of Corbusier-inspired cobalt blue for a chic edge.
 This balances against a backdrop of tonal greys, with accents of high-saturation yellow.